-3. Assess the records that have been accumulated to determine whether the local auditee can provide financial statements to LLA; either at the level required by the audit law (see What Kind of Report Does My Agency Need to Provide to the Legislative Auditor?
-1^4) or at a level lower than is required by the audit law (for example; reviewed or compiled financial statements if the agency is required by the audit law to provide audited financial statements).

-4. Contact LLA staff \square^3 again to discuss how to proceed.
+- 3. Assess the records that have been accumulated to determine whether the local auditee can provide financial statements to LLA; either at the level required by the audit law (see What Kind of Report Does My Agency Need to Provide to the Legislative Auditor?) or at a level lower than is required by the audit law (for example; reviewed or compiled financial statements if the agency is required by the audit law to provide audited financial statements). - 4.
+Contact LLA staff again to discuss how to proceed.
 LLA staff may advise the local auditee to provide a report that is at a lower level of assurance than what is required by the audit law, with an affidavit attesting to the destruction of the local auditee's records.
-LLA staff will also advise the local auditee to execute the affidavit if the local auditee is unable to provide a report of any kind to LLA; and may advise the local auditee to LLA by the statutory due date.
+LLA staff will also advise the local auditee to execute the affidavit if the local auditee is unable to provide a report of any kind to LLA; and may advise the local auditee to submit an emergency extension request for the report and/or affidavit if it will not be submitted to LLA by the statutory due date.